MoralisWeb3/streams-beta/README.md

 }
 ```

-### Automatic Parsed Data
+### 🔥 Automatic Parsed Data 🔥

 In a case where you are receiveng a webhook that monitors a wallet or a contract
 and includes ERC Standard Events such as ERC20 transfers and approvals aswell as
 ERC115/ERC721 transfers and approvals:

-🔥 The Streams API will automatically parse the logs and also adds metadata
+The Streams API will automagically parse the logs and also adds metadata
-information about the contract 🔥
+information about the contract

 Example Body: